Introduction

 Supporting Your Training Through Nutrition

 Nutrition is non-negotiable in menopause.
-It’s not just about weight — it’s about fueling recovery, stabilising hormones, and supporting mental and emotional wellbeing.
+It’s not just about weight — it’s about fuelling recovery, stabilising hormones, and supporting mental and emotional wellbeing.

 Key nutritional shifts we recommend include: